evanmunro/peptide-checker-app/README.md

 ### Running the Peptide Mass Checker Locally

 #### Requirements
-A. Make sure you have a current R installation, [instructions here](https://rstudio-education.github.io/hopr/starting.html)
+1. Make sure you have a current R installation, [instructions here](https://rstudio-education.github.io/hopr/starting.html)
-B. Make sure you have the R package `shiny` installed.
+2. Make sure you have the R package `shiny` installed.
 From R, it can be installed using the following command:
 ```install.packages("shiny")```

 #### Running the Application.